Harsh-Shedge/FMCG-Company-Data-Analysis/README.md

 ●	Analyzed key metrics such as gross sales, volume, COGS, distribution, and warehousing costs to support strategic decision-making and improve supply chain and customer targeting.

+●	Please check the last two files to view the contents of the Excel file.